Skip to main content

 note

-This command will create a bucket with the Portworx cluster ID to use for the backups.
+If you have not specified the bucket name, this command will create a bucket with the Portworx cluster UUID to use for the backups.

 Create credential on AWS with s3 encryption